pitch and putt

 Cons: This is a short course, as stated elsewhere, with some 'cheap' holes.
 Hole 8 is a 'Par 2' 94 foot 'miniature' disc golf hole.
 Hole 15 has a too-narrow right turn that seems a bit like a filler hole.
 Dirt tees are uneven, but are sufficient for sub-250 foot drives.
 Has a few more-than-average sawed-off stumps to whack feet and ankles on.
 The course lacks a bit of diversity, with no meadow holes and limited differentiation among the forest holes.
 The course is essentially fully-realized, with cement tees being one of few opportunities for improvement.

 Other Thoughts: Not the place to go for Pros looking to display their driving skills, but an excellent beginner/intermediate level course that tests a player's short game.
-This was a difficult course to score; 3.5 discs may be a tad generous relative to other similarly-rated courses, but the composite score (3.35-3.40) is right on the money.
+A great course for cheap ($1 at Hole 1 donation box) for those looking for a quick, convenient local workout with less disc loss hazards than the nearby River Road course.

 1 of 1 people found this review helpful.